 To access the overall Policy Recommendations based on all the above meetings on ‘’What can be done about rare cancers?” click here.

-RARCARENet Treatment Centers
+RARCARENet Treatment Centres

 Finally, after a continuous collaboration with health ministries in most EU countries to better understand how the issue of rare cancers is tackled in every country, ECPC has developed a list of treatment centres for rare cancers across Europe.
 The list, available on the RARECARENet website, provides information by country and by cancer type always making sure that the selection criteria, methodology and source of information are stated.